Articles contain affiliate links. For more information on affiliate links, click here

 So, you’re getting ready to graduate nursing school and are looking around for some free and paid NCLEX® questionnaires.
-Let’s be real, everyone would like to try to get as many practice test questions as possible, which typically consists of checking out not one, but multiple free and paid NCLEX® question banks to maximize your dollar and time.
+Let’s be real, everyone would like to try to get access to as many practice test questions as possible.
+This means you may want to check out not one, but multiple, free and paid NCLEX® question banks to maximize your dollar and time.

 What to look for in NCLEX® Questionnaires

 Getting access to NCLEX® questions is helpful, but there’s more to it than that.
 You don’t just want to know the right answer, you want to know the rationale so you can learn why that’s the right answer.
 Even better, if they can tell you the level of difficulty and how it stacks up against the rest of their question bank, that’s amazing.

 Remember, the NCLEX® isn’t a normal test… it’s a computerized adaptive test (CAT).
 What does that mean?
 Here’s a great explanation from the National Council of State Boards of Nursing (the people who write the test!) about what a CAT really means.
 So, just getting a bank of multiple-choice questions isn’t going to cut it.
 You need to know not only the right answer but the rationale and how difficult the question is, as well as questions with alternate formats.
 You also don’t want to get the same questions over and over, so you need a large bank of questions (1,500+).

 What’s best is if you can find a question bank that also has a content review, so if you got a question wrong and need more information than the rationale supplies, you’ve got resources to dive deeper into.
 More things to look for are programs actually written by nurses, ones that provide the ability for you to give feedback on a question, as well as the ability to purchase more.
 The absolute best if you can find one that has a money-back guarantee if you end up not passing the NCLEX®.